tgray/muttqt/README.markdown

 ## License ##

-`contacts` is released under an Apache License 2.0.
+`muttqt` is released under an Apache License 2.0.
 Please see the `LICENSE.markdown` file included with the distribution.